Gulpastic/hardhat-smartcontract-lottery/README.md

 # hardhat-smartcontract-lottery-fcc

-An automated smart contract lottery project that uses Chainlink VRF and Keepers.
+An automated smart contract lottery project made using the hardhat development environment that uses Chainlink VRF and Keepers.